 Isolate is usually sold by the gram (1000 milligrams).
 Because it is pure, 1 milligram of isolate equals 1 milligram of CBD.
 No math is involved.
 Dosing will vary from person to person and depends the purpose of use.
 For instance, an entire gram could be added to a topical but would be overkill added to a single-portion dish.
 It’s best to start low and then adjust accordingly.

 Minor cannabinoids, terpenes, and other molecules work together to improve the overall result of a hemp extract, known as the entourage effect.
 The entourage effect does not apply to isolates since they are refined, pure compounds.
 Working alone doesn’t mean CBD isolate is ineffective.
-It is still a potent product, but any benefit from additional natural plant compounds are taken away.
+It is still a potent product, but any benefits from additional natural plant compounds are taken away.

 Remember that one type of extract isn’t better than the next.
 Each form has its benefits, uses, and restrictions.